latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eviction prevention programs and rehousing in Kansas City.
+Eviction prevention programs and rehousing in the Kansas City Missouri area.

-There are multiple components to the programs, as follows.
-They support residents of both Wyandotte County and Kansas City.
+There are generally multiple components to the programs, as follows.
+They support residents of both Wyandotte County, Jackson and Johnson County and the city of Kansas City.
 More details on each of them are below.

 • Case management - Each low income family or tenant threatened with an eviction will meet with a specialist to review their needs and set long term goals.

-• Federal government grants for rent assistance – The program works with families that are close to, or that have an eviction notice.
-The money is used to prevent homelessness.
+• Federal government or non-profit grants for rent assistance may be offered.
+The program works with families that are close to, or that have an eviction notice.
+The money from rental assistance program in Kansas City is used to prevent homelessness.

-• Homeless Re-Housing – The client will get support in quickly moving into sustainable housing in Kansas City Missouri.
+• Homeless Re-Housing – The client may get support in quickly moving into sustainable housing in Kansas City Missouri.

-• Utility bill assistance – Some funds from HUD, such as ESG, can help pay heating, electric, or water bills that if left unpaid could cause homelessness.
+• Utility bill assistance – Some funds from HUD, such as ESG, may help pay heating, electric, or water bills that if left unpaid could cause homelessness.

-• Free legal services – Lawyers across Kansas City will help indigent tenants, at no cost to them, in court eviction cases.
+• Free legal services – Lawyers across Kansas City will try to help indigent tenants, at no cost to them, in court eviction cases.

-Find and apply for homeless prevention in KC
+Find and apply for homeless prevention in the KC area

 By Jon McNamara